-Stocks plunge on trade, economic concerns
+Dow, S&P & Nasdaq curb big losses in wild ride

 |CVS HEALTH CORPORATION

 Walt Disney Co reported a bigger earnings decline than expected after the markets closed on Tuesday.
-The company poured money into its streaming media and began integrating assets purchased from Twenty-First Century Fox.
-Shares fell 5 percent in after-hours trading to $135.
+The company poured money into its streaming media and began integrating assets purchased from Twenty-First Century Fox, former parent of FOX Business and Fox News.
+Shares fell nearly 5 percent.
+In other earnings news, CVS shares jumped over 7 percent after boosting its financial forecast, in part due to higher drug prices.

-Pharmacy benefits manager CVS Health will lead off Wednesday morning’s earnings parade as well as specialty retailer Office Depot and fast food chain Wendy’s.

-In the afternoon we’ll hear from more media companies starting with FOX Business parent Fox Corp.